cvanbuckhave/pupil_stories_imagery/README.md

 # The Effect of Imagining Stories Depicting Darkness or Brightness on Pupil Size (supplementary materials)
-This repository contains the materials, data and analysis scripts for the studies 1 and 2 of a research project investigating how pupil size is affected by imagining bright or dark stories.
+This repository contains the materials, data and analysis scripts for the studies 1, 2 and 3 investigating how pupil size is affected by imagining bright or dark stories.

-[details to come]
+Study 1 raw data is available at: https://osf.io/aymr4/